 For instance, this custom site was built to help a flooring business enhance the brand’s online presence while creating custom functionalities that offer customers a unique product and service experience.

-But what about criterias or eligibility?
+But what about the criteria or eligibility?
 The great thing about this - there are none.

 Like the SAG’s second method, you get to decide on the types of digital solutions needed with the added benefit of setting your own project outcomes, objectives and other relevant metrics.